 ORCID’s mission is to enable transparent and trustworthy connections between researchers, their contributions, and their affiliations by providing a unique, persistent identifier for individuals to use as they engage in research, scholarship, and innovation activities.

-We do this by providing three important things:
+We do this by providing three interrelated services:

 - The ORCID iD: a unique, persistent identifier free of charge to researchers

 - An ORCID record connected to the ORCID iD, and

 - A set of Application Programming Interfaces (APIs), as well as the services and support of communities of practice that enable interoperability between an ORCID record and member organizations so researchers can choose to allow connection of their iD with their affiliations and contributions